kobotoolbox/docs/source/howto_edit_single_submissions.md

-# How to edit or delete a single submission
+# Editing or Deleting a Single Submission

 To edit or delete a submitted questionnaire, please follow the steps below.